ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

     RateLimit-Remaining: 1
     RateLimit-Reset: 7

-does not imply that the next request will always be successful.
+does not guarantee that the next request will be successful.
 Server metrics may be subject to other conditions like the one shown in the example from {{request-quota}}.

 A server MAY return `RateLimit` response header fields independently